keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/react-outline.md

   <img src={require("/static/img/docs/advanced-tutorials/ticketing/ticket-pink.png").default} width="100%" height="100%" alt="ticketing" class="rounded-corners"/>
 </p>

-* **Stage 1:** Page showing a unique QR code, corresponding to the private key from their ticket.
+* **Stage 1, Pre-entry:** Page showing a unique QR code, corresponding to the private key from their ticket.
-* **Stage 2:** After the QR code has been scanned by the host, the user can choose to onboard to NEAR and receive a POAP.
+* **Stage 2, Post-entry:** After the QR code has been scanned by the host, the user can choose to onboard to NEAR and receive a POAP.
-* **Stage 3:** If the user chooses to claim their POAP, the third stage will show a page of **your** choice.
+* **Stage 3, Post-gift:** If the user chooses to claim their POAP, the third stage will show a page of **your** choice.
 You can choose to leave it empty or customize it with additional resources or a redirect to your own website.

-To trigger a transition from stages 1 &rarr; 2 and 2 &rarr; 3, the following events must occur:
+To trigger a transition from Pre-entry to Post-entry and Post-entry and Post-gift, the following events must occur:
-1. [1 &rarr; 2]: The host must scan the QR code, which calls `claim` with the event password.
+1. **Pre-entry &rarr; Post-entry**: The host must scan the QR code, which calls `claim` with the event password.
 Nobody else is able to `claim` as the password is only known by the host.
-If this `claim` fails, the page will stay at stage 1.
+If this `claim` fails, the page will stay at pre-claim.
-2. [2 &rarr; 3]: The user chooses to `claim` their POAP.
-Once that `claim` is complete and the POAP is in their wallet, the page will transition to stage 3.
+2. **Post-entry &rarr; Post-gift**: The user chooses to `claim` their POAP.
+Once that `claim` is complete and the POAP is in their wallet, the page will transition to post-gift.

 ---